Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 3. Naver Map: Type in “비건” or vegan into Naver Map and results for nearby vegan options will appear.

-Non-Vegan Ingredients to Look Out For:
+Non-Vegan Ingredients to Look Out For in Korea:

 Korean Vegetable Sides in small plates on table - Soban Vegan Restaurant Busan